 Like Peripheral Arterial/Vascular Disease, Carotid Artery Disease is a narrowed flow of blood through the vessel.
 This narrowing or blocked vessel becomes occluded by fatty deposits of plaque built up along the vessel wall leading to atherosclerotic disease.
 The Carotid artery is the main source of blood to your brain and therefore a narrowing or blockage in the carotid artery is a very serious complication and requires thorough and appropriate diagnosis and treatment.

 If you suspect that you are suffering from carotid artery disease it is important that you schedule an appointment with the highly-trained vascular surgeons at Western Vascular Institute.
-Western Vascular Institute’s three conveniently located service centers house the most advanced & innovative surgery centers & diagnostic imaging capabilities for our valued patients.
-We will help discover the best treatment plan for you and your lifestyle.
-For more information, schedule an appointment with one of our vascular surgeons, at one of our locations in Phoenix, Arizona.
+Western Vascular Institute’s three conveniently located vein and vascular clinics in Phoenix, Mesa and Payson, AZ, house the most advanced & innovative surgery centers & diagnostic imaging capabilities for our valued patients.
+Our board-certified vascular surgeons provide you with a comprehensive diagnosis and help discover the best treatment plan for you.
+For more information, call our vein and vascular clinic at (480) 668-5000 schedule an appointment with one of our vascular surgeons, at one of our vein and vascular clinics in Phoenix, Mesa and Payson, Arizona.